andrewwhe/hackgt2014/README.md

-hackgt2014
+Historilyzr
 ==========

-HackGT 2014
+A chrome extension that presents your browser history in an aesthetic and functionally unique manner.

-Andrew He and Sean Kallungal.
+Made for HackGT 2014 by Andrew He and Sean Kallungal.

 Gameplan:
 - get historyitems